-8. Four more new members
+Goal 8 – Four more new members join the club

-10. On-time payment of membership dues accompanied by the names of eight members (at least three of whom must be renewing members) for one period and on-time submission of one club officer list.
+Goal 10 – On-time payment of membership dues accompanied by the names of eight members (at least three of whom must be renewing members) for one period and on-time submission of one club officer list.
 For new clubs that are chartered between October 1 and June 30, the charter submission fulfills the requirement for an on-time officer list and payment of membership dues.

-When payment of membership dues accompanied by the names of eight members (at least three of whom must be renewing members) for one period and one club officer list are submitted on time, your club achieves Goal 10.
+When payment of membership dues accompanied by the names of eight members (at least three of whom must be renewing members) for one period and one club officer list are submitted on time, the club achieves Goal 10.

 For the membership dues portion of Goal 10, your club receives credit when: